nicolleharding/Elna-Vedic-Astrology/README.md

 - Pay gateway to allow user to pay for reading.
 - Add a gallery for photos of Elna's travel in India.
-- Add page that ncludes charts of famout people for interest and also to see output.
+- Add page that includes charts of famout people for interest and also to see output.
+- Convert Faqs to a table which has dropdowns instead of all the copy visible.

 # Testing
 Hero Image